-Before starting work a driver should check that the vehicle he/she is driving is safe.
+Before starting work a driver should check that the vehicle they are driving is safe.
 Specifically they should check the tyres, lights, seats, general maintenance, oil, windscreen wipers, wash fluid and that the vehicle is carrying all the required items under the Hackney Carriage/Private hire vehicle policy.

-The driver should also check that he/she has both his/her hackney Carriage/private hire driver's licence badges with him/her and that he/she wears one at all times whilst working and displays the second on the dashboard of the vehicle.
+The driver should also check that they have both the hackney Carriage/private hire driver's licence badges with them and that they wear one at all times whilst working and displays the second on the dashboard of the vehicle.

-A hackney carriage cannot charge more than the metered fare for a journey within the borough irrespective of how that was arranged (rank, hailed or pre-booked).
+A hackney carriage cannot charge more than the metered fare for a journey within the borough irrespective of how that was arranged (rank, hailed or prebooked).